Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ### 2. Register Routers

-Then you can register each routers:
+Then you can register each router:

 ```objectivec
 @import ZIKRouter.Internal;